salma72562/salma72562.github.io/index.md

 *	how to perform text analytics, predictive modeling, a/b testing analysis, and exploratory analytics.
 *	what is Big Data, HDFS, Hive, Pig, Hadoop, Spark, Sqooq, Flume, IoT, OLAP, OLTP.
 *	pricing policies and pricing analytics to determine Nash equilibrium price.
-*	encryption/decryption, cryptocurrencies, Bitcoin, FinTech. \
+*	encryption/decryption, cryptocurrencies, Bitcoin, FinTech. <br>
 In summary, I am passionate about programming, data, and business strategy.
 I am currently actively seeking opportunities where I can utilize my technical skills to dig into data and extract insights to drive value-added decision making for business entities.